sllarson07/git-lesson-demo/README.md

 1. **Update this README with
    [relevant information about your lesson](https://carpentries.github.io/lesson-development-training/collaborating-newcomers.html#readme)** and delete this section.
+2. Here is my update to clear the issue I created.
+This repository is a test repository to demonstrate the creation of a collaborative lesson project.
 [cff-home]: https://citation-file-format.github.io/
 [cff-sandpaper-docs]:  https://carpentries.github.io/sandpaper-docs/editing.html#making-your-lesson-citable
 [cffinit]: https://citation-file-format.github.io/cff-initializer-javascript/